francoatmega/AWS-SDK-SAMPLES/README.md

 # AWS-SDK-SAMPLES
-This repository contains samples of AWS API using Python and PHP.
+This repository contains samples of AWS API using Python.
 There's samples about S3, SNS, IAM.